Peek Documentation

 Vision Modes

-You do not need to pick a Vision mode manually.
-Peek decides what kind of summary is useful based on the screen activity it sees.
+You do not need to choose a Vision mode.
+Peek decides what kind of summary is useful based on the screen activity.

 • Coding mode focuses on files, code changes, errors, warnings, debugging clues, and next steps.

-• Research mode focuses on pages, topics, comparisons, sources, and key findings.
+• Research mode focuses on pages, topics, comparisons, sources, and findings.

-• Study mode focuses on concepts, learning material, definitions, and what to review next.
+• Study mode focuses on concepts, learning material, definitions, and what to review.

-• Creative mode focuses on writing, design, planning, ideas, and progress made during the session.
+• Creative mode focuses on writing, design, planning, ideas, and progress.

 • Troubleshooting mode focuses on visible problems, likely causes, and practical fixes.

-• General activity mode gives a clear summary when the screen does not fit one specific category.
+• General activity mode provides a clear summary when activity does not fit one category.

 Chat Performance